oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/introduction.md

 Often these run Kubernetes in a virtual machine on your development machine.
 We have found that these distributions present some extra challenges in areas like:

-* Separate Docker image stores, making it necessary to save/load images to move them between Docker file systems,
+* Separate Docker image stores, making it necessary to save/load images to move them between Docker file systems
-* Default virtual machine file sizes and resource limits that are too small to run WebLogic or hold the necessary images,
+* Default virtual machine file sizes and resource limits that are too small to run WebLogic or hold the necessary images
-* Storage providers that do not always support the features that the operator and/or WebLogic rely on,
+* Storage providers that do not always support the features that the operator and/or WebLogic rely on
-* Load balancing implementations that do not always support the features that the operator and/or WebLogic rely on.
+* Load balancing implementations that do not always support the features that the operator and/or WebLogic rely on

 As such, we *do not* recommend using these distributions to run the operator and/or WebLogic, and we do not provide support for WebLogic or the operator running in these distributions.

-We have found that Docker for Desktop does not seem to suffer the same limitations, and we do support that as a dev/test option.
+We have found that Docker for Desktop does not seem to suffer the same limitations, and we do support that as a development/test option.

 ### Operator Docker image